gagolews/FuzzyNumbers/README.md

 To **cite** package **FuzzyNumbers** in publications please use:

-> "Gagolewski M. (2014). *FuzzyNumbers Package: Tools to deal with fuzzy numbers in R*.
+> "Gagolewski M., Caha J. (2015). *FuzzyNumbers Package: Tools to deal with fuzzy numbers in R*.
 http://FuzzyNumbers.rexamine.com/."

 A BibTeX entry for LaTeX users is: